-What information is held on my credit file?
+What information is in my credit report?

 Your credit file contains all your financial information, including repayment history, current debt, commercial and personal loans applied for and other details to help lenders assess risk when giving you credit.
 Here are the details contained in a credit report: